ethlo/lamebda/README.md

 ### Project configuration
 `project.properties`
 * `project.name` - Human-readable name of the project.
 Optional.
-* `project.base-packages` - The base packages that Spring IOC container is scanning for services and controllers
+* `project.base-packages` - The base packages that Spring IOC container is scanning for services and controllers.
+* `project.root-request-path-enabled` - Default is true.
+If you set this to false, the URLs in this project will not have the prepended `gateway` path.
+* `project.url-prefix-enabled` - Default is true.
+If you set this to false the URLs in this project will not have the prepended project alias.

 ### Setup a project folder
 Create a project folder.
 This folder is a logical grouping for your API functions.
 We will go with the create `test` for now.
 We now have the folder `/var/lib/lamebda/test`.